 Ardenia Investment Ltd, which is equally controlled by Oasmia's founders Bo Cederstrand and Julian Aleksov, is registered as the applicant for and the holder of the underlying patents for Oasmia's business.
 Pursuant to an agreement between Ardenia and Oasmia, the rights to these patents have been transferred to Oasmia.
 Ardenia re-charged for administrative expenses for these patents during the year.
-These invoices amounted to TSEK 2,233 in the financial year ending April 30, 2016 compared to TSEK 1,404 in the financial year ending April 30, 2015.
-Oasmia has no obligations to Ardenia at April 30, 2016.
+These invoices amounted to TSEK 1,373 in the financial year ending April 30, 2017 compared to TSEK 2,233 in the financial year ending April 30, 2016.
+As per closing day April 30, 2017 Oasmia had unpaid invoices from Ardenia amounting to TSEK 721 compared to TSEK 0 as per April 30, 2016.

-NOTE 26 HOLDINGS IN GROUP COMPANIES
+NOTE 27 HOLDINGS IN GROUP COMPANIES